What is an edge data center?

 5G and other edge data center use cases

-Edge data centers can be used by organizations that work with subjects including:
+Edge data centers can be used by organizations that work with subjects such as the following:

 - 5G.
-Where a decentralized cell network made of edge data centers can help provide low latency for 5G in use cases with high device density.
+A decentralized cell network made of edge data centers can help provide low latency for 5G density.

 - Telecommunications companies.
 With cell-tower edge data centers, telecom companies can get better proximity to end users by connecting mobile phones and wireless sensors.

 - IoT.
 Edge data centers can be used for data generated by IoT devices.
 An edge data center would be used if data generated by devices needs more processing but is also too time-sensitive to be sent to a centralized server.

 - Healthcare.
 Some medical equipment, such as those used for robotic surgeries, would require extremely low latency and network consistency, of which, edge data centers can provide.